 What You Need To Upgrade a Power Wheels Motor

 Before you start your Power Wheels motor upgrade, you’ll need to collect some supplies, including a new motor, the tools you’ll need to replace the motor, and some extra parts.

 Replacement Motor and Pinions

 First of all, you’ll need a new motor.
 ML toys have plenty of upgrades and replacement parts for Power Wheels, so you should check out their website to look for an appropriate engine for your upgrade.
 Most Power Wheels vehicles come with a 550-volt stock motor installed in them.
 Generally, if you want a more potent motor, you’ll probably want to use a 775-volt one.

 You’ll need pinions along with the motor, which will fit onto the motor's shaft and connect it to the gearbox.
-Usually, if you buy a motor made for Power Wheels upgrades, it will come with pinions that fit the Power Wheels vehicle model.
-Still, if you purchase new motors at another place, you’ll need to find your Power Wheels vehicle's correct pinions.
+Usually, if you buy a motor upgrade that is made for Power Wheels, it will come with pinions that fit the toy car's model.
+Still, if you purchase new motors at another place, you’ll need to find your vehicle's correct pinions.